That long commute to work is part of your weekly routine. As a passenger on a bus, subway, or train, it’s easy to zone out during the trip.

 “Remember to use these tactics only when you’re a passenger and not when you’re the driver,” says David Tomaselli, MD, of Valley Family Medicine-UPMC.
 Once you’re safely seated, follow these tips to keep your brain active on your commute.

-For more information on brain health, or to find a primary care doctor, visit the UPMC website or call 1-855-676-UPMCPCP.
+To find a primary care doctor, visit the UPMC website or call 1-855-676-UPMCPCP.

 Ways to Give Your Brain a Workout